Gordon Gray III: Biography

 Gordon Gray III was born in New York City in 1956.
 He attended Yale University, receiving his B.A. in political science in 1978.
 Gray later served in the Peace Corps in Oued Zem, Morocco until 1980.
 He then attended Columbia University, from which he graduated in 1982 with a Master of International Affairs.
 In 2015, he received an honorary M.S. from the National Defense University.

 Gray began his Foreign Service career in 1982.
 His first tours of duty included postings in Karachi, Amman, and Ottawa.
 He was appointed as director of the Counterterrorism Regional Affairs Office at the Department of State in 1996 and held the post until 1999.
 As director for regional affairs in the Office of the Coordinator for Counter-terrorism before 9/11, Gray predicted the rising threat of Bin Laden and Al Qaeda.
 He was then appointed as the director of the Office of Peacekeeping and Humanitarian Operations from 1999 to 2001.
 Between 2002 and 2005, Gray served as the deputy chief of mission at the U.S. Embassy in Cairo.
 While holding this post, Gray became the first U.S. diplomat to visit Tripoli in 2004.

-In 2005, Gray served as the deputy assistant secretary of state for Near Eastern Affairs in the State Department, a position which he held until mid-2008.
+In 2005, Gray served as the Deputy Assistant Secretary of State for Near Eastern Affairs in the State Department, a position which he held until mid-2008.
 He then spent eleven months in Baghdad as a senior advisor to then-U.S. Ambassador Ryan C. Crocker.
-There, Gray spent much of his time traveling in the south of Iraq assessing the reestablishment of governance and infrastructure in the southern provinces.
+During that time, Gray traveled extensively in southern Iraq assessing the reestablishment of governance and infrastructure in the southern provinces.

 Gray was sworn in as the United States Ambassador to Tunisia in August 2009, assuming his post the following month.